chiffa/BioFlow/dev_log.rst

     - (DONE) Delete dead branches, break dependency on bulbs
         - think if we could do testing for a neo4j build
     - (DONE) build a new docker image
-    - proper statistics for the p-value determination - extreme values
     - flow to a targeted set
     - weighted targets flow
     - modification of laplacian